alohamask/alohamask.org/alohamask.org/content/instructions/sewing/olson/index.md

 options="700x" >}}

 #### Step 2:
-Repeat step 1, this time sewing together the pieces shown as #2 above.
+Repeat step 1, this time sewing together the front pieces.
 After completing steps 1 and 2, you should end up with two pieces that look like this:

 {{< figureCupper
 img="step4.jpg"